Why thousands of Illinois families are choosing Dallas-Fort Worth

 What Illinoians Want To Know About Texas

-1. Is it actually cheaper to live in Texas than New York?
+1. Is it actually cheaper to live in Texas than Illinois?

-2. How far does my New York equity or savings actually go in Texas?
+2. How far does my Illinois home equity or savings actually go in Texas?

 Tracking Prices Across The DFW Metroplex